danofhisword/danofhisword.github.io/_posts/2015-09-04-reading-list.markdown

 * Epley, Nicholas - [Mindwise: Why We Misunderstand What Others Think, Believe, Feel, and Want][Epley]
 * Cain, Susan - [Quiet: The Power of Introverts in a World That Can't Stop Talking][Cain]
 * Subbu Allamaraju - [RESTful Web Services Cookbook: Solutions for Improving Scalability and Simplicity][Allamaraju]
+* Alexander Osterwalder & Yves Pigneur - [Business Model Generation: A Handbook for Visionaries, Game Changers, and Challengers][Yves]
+* Alexander Osterwalder & Yves Pigneur - [Value Proposition Design: How to Create Products and Services Customers Want (Strategyzer)][Yves2]
+* Eric Ries - [The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses][Ries]

 ... more to come!